Have You Talked To Your Kids About Drugs? Why Not Tonight?

 I had never felt more connected.
 His eyes were full of wonder, and soon he was behind a camera with the camera operator, he sat at the anchor desk, and sat on the stage with the morning crew.
 I finally knew what it was like for the dads who see their kids hit the game winning home – run.

 Children need experiences that show them they are valued.
-They need to know they’re capable of bringing happiness and joy to others.
+They need to know they’re capable of bringing happiness and joy to others and they also need to remain healthy, and there are supplements you can buy for this, and i loved this since these supplements are really helpful for health.
 These types of interactions build the picture of their value.

 These positive experiences lay the groundwork for talking to your kids about drugs and alcohol.
 Research shows that children who hear the facts about drugs and alcohol from their parents are significantly less likely to use them.